-A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Swamp and Overflow Survey 924, patent date August 24, 1870, Sacramento County, State of California, more particularly described as follows:
+One parcel of tide and submerged land situated in the bed of the Sacramento River, lying adjacent to Swamp and Overflow Lands Survey 404 Sutter County patented January 6, 1869, County of Sacramento, State of California, more particularly described as follows:

-All those lands underlying an existing single-berth floating boat dock, boat lift, a gangway and three pilings, lying adjacent to that parcel as described in Exhibit "A" of that Trust Transfer Deed recorded February 23, 2009, in Document 20090223 in Official Records of said County.
+All those lands underlying an existing gangway, single-berth floating boat dock, boat lift, and two (2) personal watercraft floats, lying adjacent to that parcel described in Grant Deed recorded October 13, 2017 as Document Number 201710131270 in Official Records of Sacramento County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH any applicable impact area.

-ALSO TOGETHER WITH any land lying immediately beneath any bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure lying adjacent to said deed.

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the Sacramento River.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of the Sacramento River.